Remty5/Vanced-Bootanimation/README.md

 -noobbot: Uhh I'm Indian and here, we only have some kind of animations but tey're all boring
 THIS, is a real innovation and I'm glad I had to see this animation.
 So uhh where's my 10 bux?

-Download this module in next 15 minutes and you'll get FREE module removal kit if you don't like
+Download this module withinin next 15 minutes and you'll get FREE module removal kit if you don't like
 this one.
 That's right, not 5, not 3, not 1 bux, but FREE!

-[small font] Terms and cnditions apply, by downloading this module you're selling a soul to Team Vanced
+[small font] Terms and conditions apply, by downloading this module you're selling a soul to Team Vanced
 and you're forced to use YouTube Vanced till February 30th.
 Also not compatible with Samsung devices.

 --------------------------------------------------------------------------------------------------------